Back British Farming – the ways we're making rural crime a priority

 Sky lanterns

 • We launched a petition so that NFU members, farmers and the public can show their support for a total ban in England and Wales.
-It has now been signed over 100,000 times and is acknowledged by Defra who describe the NFU as ‘vociferous campaigners against sky lantern releases’.
-Defra are now reviewing an impact assessment on sky lanterns.
+It has now been signed more than 100,000 times and was acknowledged in the Eunomia research and consulting report, commissioned by Defra, which described the NFU as ‘vociferous campaigners against sky lantern releases’.
+Defra is now reviewing an impact assessment on sky lanterns.

 • 17 leading farming, environment, animal and fire organisations signed a letter sent to Environment Minister Rebecca Pow MP in April 2021, calling for stronger legislation to ban sky lanterns nationally.